brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

-# Danish Reinsurance Loss Modeling with Tempered Stable Distribution
+# Danish Reinsurance Loss Modeling with Tempered Stable Model

 > A comparative feasibility study with the Danish fire reinsurance dataset